oeziesan/calm-blue/README.md

 ### ExplorerBlurMica

-download the latest release from the [repository](https://github.com/Maplespe/ExplorerBlurMica/releases), extract, and run `ExplorerBlurMica.exe`. it all set actually, but you can import your preferred preset or configure manually via the GUI.
+download the latest release from the [repository](https://github.com/Maplespe/ExplorerBlurMica/releases), extract, and run `register.cmd`. it all set actually, but you can import your preferred preset or configure manually via the GUI.

 ---